 How is a stone staircase built?

-After the concrete staircase structure is in place, contact a stone supplier to take it onto the next stage.
-They will need to be able to offer templating services, and masonry cutting services.
+After the concrete staircase structure is in place, we will be able to digitally template the staircase for you, in order to fabricate accurate, made-to-measure stone cladding.
 The stone staircase (finished look) is created by cladding the concrete structure with individual pieces of stone.
 Depending on the complexity of the design, each of these pieces may need to be individually cut.
-Using a company that can provide digital templating is important, as these projects can be quite complicated, and the success of the design will hinge on the accuracy of the templating.

 What design details can be added to a stone staircase?